 Irene D. Paden, The Wake of the Prairie Schooner, p.
 88

 Today you can rent a yurt for $125/night to watch cranes where Dogtown sat; Dobeytown has a state marker; across the highway is a modern residence, complete with a manicured sod lawn.

 The main drag into Kearney is a four lane road that rivals any in Los Angeles for speed and aggressiveness of driving.
 A wide-open, cutthroat drag strip lined by strip malls of fast food drive-thrus and small businesses.
-At the end of a long hot day, it was something of a white-knuckle ride, though I will say no one did anything a driver in Davisville wouldn’t do (which isn’t a particularly high recommendation, by the way.)
+At the end of a long hot day, it was something of a white-knuckle ride, though I will say no one did anything more dangerous or and more rude than a driver in Davisville would do (which isn’t a particularly high recommendation, by the way).

 I stopped by Dairy Queen for a banana shake that had no trace of banana whatsoever, but was cold at least.

-By the time I arrived at the motel, the owner had gotten over whatever wad bugging him.
+By the time I arrived at the motel, the owner had gotten over whatever was bugging him.
 For all I know it was just the bad phone connection.
-He wore an Army baseball hat and held court behind the counter which, like all motels like this, opened up behind him into his living area.
+He wore an Army baseball hat and held court behind the counter which, like all similar motels, opened up behind him into his living area.
 Off to the side of the tiny lobby were two comfy chairs.
-Another old guy (I can say this because they were both older than me and I’m an old guy) was ensconced in his chair—I would bet it held his form from years of use—sipping coffee and watching the goings-on.
+Another old guy (I can say this because they were both older than me, and I’m an old guy) was ensconced in his chair—I would bet it held his form from years of use—sipping coffee and watching the goings-on.
 He was like Ed McMahon to the owner’s Johnny Carson.

 Yep.
 Johnny, Ed, and I were best buds.